Sure Sinus Review

 Which Ingredients Will You Find in Sure Sinus’s Nasal Spray?

-While we’re not told precisely how the 30-day system works, the website advertises that Sure Sinus contains four different strains of Lactobacilli, as well as other “scientifically-backed, lab-tested, lab-verified, and 100% natural” ingredients.
+While it may be unclear preciously how Sure Sinus works, it's evident that it contains four different strains of Lactobacilli, as well as other “scientifically-backed, lab-tested, lab-verified, and 100% natural” ingredients.

 It appears these ingredients start in capsules, which are then added to water and introduced to the nasal passages using a mist bottle.
 The website didn't explain any of this, however, and we gleaned these details from a recent post on the company’s Facebook page: